Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 	^ self
 ````

-Now IEDictWindow need a `searchResultChanged` method added to its `events` methods
+Now IEDictWindow needs a `searchResultChanged` method added to its `events` methods

 ````Smalltalk
 searchResultsChanged